Kairotic/liveloom/paper/paper.md

 alternating between light green and dark blue.
 In order to find what colour will be visible, we look at the weave structure.
-For black squares, we know the warp colour is shown, so we follow the column up to find its colour, otherwise we follow the row the left. ^[In practice, there are other variables which change which colour thread is visible, for example if weft threads are tightly packed, warp threads are hidden completely.]
+For black squares, we know the warp colour is shown, so we follow the column up to find its colour, otherwise we follow the row to the left. ^[In practice, there are other variables which change which colour thread is visible, for example if weft threads are tightly packed, warp threads are hidden completely.]
 From this we can see that where warp